Journal of Clinical Nursing

 Summary box: (needed for all manuscript types) should contain 2-3 bullet points under the heading 'What does this paper contribute to the wider global clinical community?'

 Keywords: (needed for all manuscript types) the keywords that need to be entered within your manuscript (up to 10), are words associated with the paper, which will allow it to be easily cited after acceptance.
 These are different from the keywords chosen from a list during the submission process; these keywords are to assist the Editors in searching for reviewers to review the manuscript.

 Headings and Sub Headings: (needed for all manuscript types):please present headings in the manuscript in bold capitals, sub-headings in lower-case and bold, and subsequent headings in italics.

 Many students and researchers looking for information online will use search engines such as Google, Yahoo or similar.
 By optimising your article for search engines, you will increase the chance of someone finding it.
 This in turn will make it more likely to be viewed and/or cited in another work.
-We have compiled these guidelines to enable you to maximize the web-friendliness of the most public part of your article.

 The editor and publisher recommend that citation of online published papers and other material should be done via a DOI (digital object identifier), which all reputable online published material should have – see www.doi.org for more information.
 If an author cites anything which does not have a DOI they run the risk of the cited material not being traceable.